-I have learned a lot this year—about love, gratitude, and joy; the very depth of these emotions one can experience—
+I have learned a lot this year—about love, gratitude, and joy.
+Down to the very depth of these emotions one can experience.

-There is, after all, a person in this world who, without knowing me, underwent the process of testing, getting shots to increase his stem cell production, going through the cell extraction process, all the things he needed to do to save my life.
+There is, after all, a person in this world who, without knowing me, underwent the process of testing, getting shots to increase his stem cell production, and going through the cell extraction process—all the things he needed to do to save my life.

 Through Gift of Life, Yaakov gave me a second chance.
 I think of him every day and send him love and gratitude.
 It is not enough, but it is all I can do.
 Only 50% of people in the donor registry when matched actually go through with the donation process.
 I am so grateful that he did.

 My illness and the rocky road of treatment and transplant gave me unambiguous information about the substance and quality of the people around me.
 My heroes are many: my donor, my doctor, my husband, my children, my family, and my friends.
 Their collective efforts to keep me on the path to recovery have truly been heroic.

 On December 30, 2012, I met my donor for the first time.
 Words are inadequate to describe the powerful connection I felt to him and his family the minute the door opened and he and his wife greeted us.
 This connection is immutable.
 Since leaving, I feel a void that is hard to describe.
 I had no sense of just how overwhelming our bond would be.
 The tie, the connection, it is so strong; I cannot wait to be together again.